Spontaneous anomalous Hall effect arising from an unconventional compensated magnetic phase in a semiconductor

 Transport measurements in RuO$_2$ have confirmed the presence of the AHE signals \cite{Feng2020a}.
 However, the experiments relied on an externally applied magnetic field that served as a tool for reorienting the magnetic order vector from the [001] easy axis.
 Incidentally, this magnetic easy axis is a singular direction of the magnetic order vector in RuO$_2$ for which the AHE vanishes by symmetry \cite{Smejkal2020,Feng2020a}.

 In this Letter we report the experimental observation of the AHE in thin-film $\alpha$-MnTe with a room temperature compensated collinear magnetic order \cite{Kriegner2016}.
-Despite the extensive exploration of MnTe in the past \cite{greenwald1953, komatsubara1963, kunitomi1964,allen1977,przezdziecka2005,magnin2012,Kriegner2016,kriegner2017a,bossini2021}, the AHE has not been theoretically or experimentally identified in this material prior to our work.
-We highlight that the MnTe structure shares with RuO$_2$ the essential role of non-magnetic atoms (Te atoms in case of MnTe) in the formation of the altermagnetic phase, as well as for the presence of the corresponding $\cal{T}$-symmetry breaking phenomena, including the AHE.
+Despite the extensive exploration of MnTe in the past \cite{greenwald1953, komatsubara1963, kunitomi1964,allen1977,przezdziecka2005,magnin2012,Kriegner2016,kriegner2017,bossini2021}, the AHE has not been theoretically or experimentally identified in this material prior to our work.
+We highlight that the MnTe structure shares with RuO$_2$ the essential role of non-magnetic atoms (Te atoms in case of MnTe) in the formation of the altermagnetic phase, and the corresponding $\cal{T}$-symmetry breaking phenomena, including the AHE.
 In contrast to RuO$_2$, our measurements in MnTe show hysteresis and spontaneous AHE signals at zero magnetic field.
-By symmetry analysis and density functional theory (DFT) calculations we show that the spontaneous nature of the AHE is consistent with the direction of the magnetic easy axes in our MnTe thin-film.
+By symmetry analysis and density functional theory (DFT) calculations we show that the spontaneous nature of the AHE results from the favorable magnetic easy axes in our MnTe thin-film.

 The other major distinction of MnTe from metallic RuO$_2$ and common ferromagnets or non-collinear magnets with metallic conduction is that stoichiometric MnTe is an intrinsic room-temperature magnetic semiconductor \cite{komatsubara1963,zanmarchi1967,allen1977,ferrer-roca2000,Kriegner2016}.
 The prospect of integrating $\cal{T}$-symmetry breaking spintronic phenomena with field-effect transistor functionalities in one material has driven the research of ferromagnetic semiconductors for decades, in particular of the III-V compounds that become ferromagnetic when heavily doped with Mn \cite{Ohno1998,Dietl2014,Jungwirth2014}.
 However, the required heavy charge dopings compromise the semiconducting nature of the host compounds, while the ferromagnetic transition temperatures have remained well below room temperature, i.e. far below the Curie temperatures of common transition-metal ferromagnets.
 Our observation of the AHE in MnTe demonstrates that altermagnetism can remove the roadblock associated with the notorious incompatibility of robust high-temperature ferromagnetism with semiconducting (insulating) band structures.